shirishpothi/soundvisualiser/README.md

 ```

 ## 📖 How to Use

+> [!IMPORTANT]
+> Please remember to check microphone permissions before using the microphone features.

 ### 🎵 Getting Started
 1. **Launch the App**: Open the application in your web browser